Sharing the roads

 If a vehicle is traveling too closely behind you motorcycle:

 - Increase your distance from the car in front to give you extra stopping time.

 - Change lanes or slow down and allow the tailgater to overtake.

-Tips and techniques for motorcycle riders Ride safe handbook
+Tips for motorcycle riders Ride safe handbook